Open Gromov-Witten invariants from the Fukaya category: Introduction

 We now return to the quintic threefold.
 In \cite{Wal} and \cite{WM} Morrison and Walcher propose an extension of the classical picture of enumerative mirror symmetry by including open Gromov-Witten invariants of the real locus of the Fermat quintic, which were defined in \cite{So}, and the normal function associated to a family of curves in $Y$ (defined by \cite{Grif}).
 This extended enumerative mirror symmetry can be encapsulated by an isomorphism of \emph{extensions of VHS}.
 Walcher uses this to predict values for all genus $0$ open Gromov-Witten invariants of the real locus of the quintic.
 These predictions were later verified in \cite{PSW}.
 This paper proposes a framework to show that homological mirror symmetry implies this extended enumerative mirror symmetry.

-The main inspiration is the construction by Solomon-Tukachinsky \cite{ST2} of \emph{relative quantum cohomology}, $QH^*(X,L)$ associated to a null-homologous Lagrangian submanifold $L \subset X$.
-This is an extension of the quantum TEP-structure which additionally incorporates open Gromov-Witten invariants.
-This construction can be recast into an extension of T-structures We additionally define a connection in the $u$-direction, to make the above into an extension of TE-structures.
-Let $QH_*(X,L;\Lambda)[[u]]$ be the dual TE-structure, called \emph{relative quantum homology}.
-Similarly we obtain $QH_*(X;\Lambda)[[u]]$ as the dual of $QH^*(X;\Lambda)[[u]]$.
+The main inspiration is the construction by Solomon-Tukachinsky \cite{ST2} of the relative quantum T-structure, $QH^*(X,L)[[u]]$.
+This is a modification of quantum cohomology which additionally incorporates open Gromov-Witten invariants.
+We additionally define a connection in the $u$-direction, and show this equips $QH^*(X,L)[[u]]$ with a TE-structure.
+When the Lagrangian is null-homologous, i.e $[L] = 0 \in H_n(X;\QQ)$, this yields an extension of TE-structures: The TE-structure on $\Lambda[[u]]$ is defined in Theorem \ref{thm: rel OC respects TE introduction}.
+To compare this with categorical notions, we need their duals.
+To this end, let $QH_*(X,L;\Lambda)[[u]]$ be the dual TE-structure, called \emph{relative quantum homology}.
+Similarly we write $QH_*(X;\Lambda)[[u]]$ for the dual of $QH^*(X;\Lambda)[[u]]$.

-On the categorical side, given a unital $A_\infty$-category $\MC$ over a ring $R$ and an object $L \in \MC$ with zero Chern character $ch(L) = [\mathbf{e}_L] = 0 \in HC^-_*(\MC)$, we construct an extension of negative cyclic homology called \emph{relative cyclic homology}, denoted $HC^-_*(\MC,L)$.
-We equip this with a TE-structure (again assuming the non-commutative Hodge-deRham degeneration conjecture holds), such that we have an exact sequence of TE-structures: \begin{remark} In Section \ref{section: relative cyclic homology} we construct a more general version of relative cyclic homology associated to any $A_\infty$-functor $F: \MC \rightarrow \MD$.
-The above construction is obtained by taking $F$ to be the inclusion of the object $L$ into $\MC$. \end{remark} Applying this construction to a null-homologous Lagrangian $L \subset X$, we obtain $HC^-_*(Fuk(X),L)$.
-We conjecture: \begin{ncon} There exists a relative cyclic open-closed map $\OC^-_L: HC^-_*(Fuk(X),L) \rightarrow QH_*(X,L)[[u]]$, which is an isomorphism of TE-structures.
-The relative cyclic open-closed map fits into the commutative diagram:
+On the categorical side, given a unital $A_\infty$-category $\MC$ over a ring $R$ and an object $L \in \MC$, we construct a version of negative cyclic homology called \emph{relative cyclic homology}, denoted $HC^-_*(\MC,L)$.
+We equip this with a TE-structure (again assuming the non-commutative Hodge-deRham degeneration conjecture holds).
+If $L$ has zero Chern character $ch(L) = [\mathbf{e}_L] = 0 \in HC^-_*(\MC)$, it fits into an exact sequence of TE-structures: \begin{remark} In Section \ref{section: relative cyclic homology} we construct a more general version of relative cyclic homology associated to any $A_\infty$-functor $F: \MC \rightarrow \MD$.
+The above construction is obtained by taking $F$ to be the inclusion of the object $L$ into $\MC$. \end{remark} We conjecture: \begin{ncon} There exists a relative cyclic open-closed map which is a morphism of TE-structures.
+When $L$ is null-homologous it fits into the commutative diagram: